minhphan03/minhphan03.github.io/_posts/2024-08-15-nobody-knows.md

 As a movie with a runtime of almost two and a half hours, I was not very sure that I would enjoy it.
 However, as I began to grasp the main themes and understand a little bit more about the characters, I now think this is a very interesting movie to write about.
 It hits a little bit too close to my heart as an international student who was forced to grow up too fast at the age of sixteen.
 I felt seen, I felt heard, and I felt all the emotions and frustrations that Akira, the big brother in the house, had to suppress as he turned a blind eye to please his mother and siblings, just like how I swallowed my pride to survive.

 We saw glimpses of his childlike behavior: throwing a bottle, playing baseball with a stick, or reading comics.
-After all, he was only 12 at the time.
+After all, he was only twelve at the time.
 But oh no, how rare it was to see these scenes.

 Let's talk about the struggles.
 We were bombarded with the everyday struggles Akira had to go through, from finances (grocery, electrical bills) to simple conversations (with the stealing accusations from the supermarket owner, or the flashy friends at the arcade) and dreams (when he sighted the students at the arcade).
 They kept coming, incessantly.
 He could not confide in anyone, instead keeping his head low and determining his ways through each.